Before learning about SMTP, let’s talk about email first.

 Simple Mail Transfer Protocol (SMTP)

-- SMTP stands for Simple Mail Transfer Protocol, is just a simple network protocol that allows us to transfer the email to the email servers using some commands.
+- SMTP stands for Simple Mail Transfer Protocol, is a widely-used communication protocol designed to transfer email messages between servers using some commands.

 - It is a set of commands, used to only send emails over the internet.
 So whenever you want to send an email you will be using simple mail transfer protocol (SMTP) commands.